sayantan0510/interchain-intrachain-contacts/README.md

-# Interchain and Intrachain Contact Analysis
+# Interchain and Intrachain Contact Analysis (HOMOTYPIC System)

 ---

 ## Overview

-This repository provides two Python tools to compute **interchain** and **intrachain** contacts in multi-chain single-component biomolecular systems from GROMACS trajectories (.xtc and .trr).
+This repository provides two Python tools to compute **interchain** and **intrachain** contacts in multi-chain **homotypic** biomolecular systems from GROMACS trajectories (.xtc and .trr).
 Contacts are defined using a **PLUMED-style switching function**, which provides a smooth and physically meaningful measure of contacts instead of a hard (Heaviside step function) cutoff.

+### Limitation
+This particular code is limited to homotypic systems.
+That means, if you have 100 chains of kind-A, the code can give you inter- and intra-chain contacts.
+However, if the system is heterotypic, for example, 100 chains of kind-A and 50 chains of kind-B, it cannot give you the interchain contacts between these two kinds.
+The heterotypic code is available at https://github.com/sayantan0510/interchain-contact-heterotypic

 The scripts support: